 We are also fully committed to disciplined team play.
 We believe that baseball is a sport in which the winning team is most often the one that plays better, not the better team.
 Simply put, we work hard and smart in practice in order to be able to play well in games; we prepare ourselves in for every situation and strive to play every inning of every game with the “savvy” and “relaxed intensity” critical to success in the game of baseball.

 Loomis Chaffee plays in the highly competitive Colonial League, a conference consisting of 8 baseball-playing members of the Founders League (Avon, Choate, Hotchkiss, Kent, Loomis Chaffee, Taft, Trinity Pawling and Westminster).
-We play an 18 game schedule consisting of 14 Colonial League contests and 4 non-league games against such schools as Deerfield, Salisbury, Kingswood Oxford and Hopkins, as well as preseason scrimmages with opponents such as NMH, Suffield and Williston Northampton.
+We play an 18 game schedule consisting of 14 Colonial League contests and 4 non-league games against such schools as Deerfield, Suffield, Kingswood Oxford and Hopkins.

 To learn more about the Loomis Chaffee baseball program contact Head Coach Jeff Ross at email@example.com or 860.687.6323.